Zlabravac/brabble/README.md

-# Brabble

-🎙️ Brabble — Open hailing frequencies… and run the command.
+# 🎙️ Brabble — Open hailing frequencies… and run the command.

 Always-on, local-only voice daemon for macOS.
 Hears your wake word (“clawd” by default), transcribes with whisper.cpp, then fires a configurable hook (default: `../warelay send "Voice brabble from ${hostname}: <text>"`).
 Written in Go; ships with a daemon lifecycle, status socket, and launchd helper.